AaHaHaa/MMTools/README.md

 Since I've received questions about the Fourier Transform, I've added explanation about it in the readme.pdf.
 Because of the laser-field definition, Fourier Transform should be `ifft` in MATLAB; be careful about this!
 It's different from the mathematical convention.
 This affects phase results and even critical (and can make the result wrong) Fourier-Transform-constant issues, such as different constants of convolution theorem for different conventions.
 * 2/14/2024:<br>
 There is a significant bug in CUDA related to spontaneous Raman scattering that will simply fail MATLAB.
 I fixed it.
 Please download the new one if you downloaded the code between 1/3/2024, when I claimed to add and fix the spontaneous Raman scattering, and today.
-* 5/20/2024:<br>
-Finish the initial implementation of Er and Nd rate-equation gain modeling.
-More tests will be done for verification.
 * 7/17/2024:<br>
 I've fixed bugs related to multimode mode-locking.
 Thanks Yi Zhou, from Univeristy of Hong Kong, for asking me to add examples for a few multimode functions.
 Please check the "MM ANDi" example in "ANDi oscillator/" folder in "Examples/".
 In addition, I've finished implementing all types of gain media.
 Please take a look.
 More tests need to be done.
 Addition of ASE to the coherent signal field is corrected, which was wrong previously.
 See the comments in the `stepping_RK4IP/MPA_rategain.m` for details.
-* 7/21/2024:<br>
-I've re-run all the examples, so I think there shouldn't be any forgotten bugs after the multi-level-rate-gain implementation.
 * 8/15/2024:<br>
 I modified the populations used in rate-eqn-gain modeling from the 2nd level to the highest level ($N_1$ to $N_m$), which was the ground level to the second highest level ($N_0$ to $N_m-1$) before.
 This is to conform with another model I'm currently developing and will hopefully be released soon.
 Additionally, I updated the 3D-UPPE code for free-space modeling.